-40. Panels will exercise their expert judgement in assessing the quality of each impact submission, and will not judge in terms of the type of research underpinning the impact cases.

-41. In assessing impacts, the Panel will look for evidence of reach and significance, and will grade each impact submission as a whole and give a rating using one or more of the five categories of quality level following paragraphs 53-55 of the General Panel Guidelines.
-In respect of the Built Environment Panel, the criteria of reach and significance will be understood as follows -

-- reach: is the extent and diversity of the communities, individuals, or organisations that have drawn benefit or been positively affected by the impact arising from the underpinning research. - significance: is the degree to which the impact has enriched, influenced, informed or changed products, services, policies, opportunities, perspectives or practices of communities, individuals or organisations, or produced constructive changes that have prevented or reduced harm, risk or cost.

-42. The Panel will make an overall judgement about the reach and significance of impacts, rather than assessing each criterion separately.
+- Panels will exercise their expert judgement in assessing the quality of each impact submission, and will not judge in terms of the type of research underpinning the impact cases. - 39.
+In assessing impacts, the Panel will look for evidence of reach and significance, and will grade each impact submission as a whole and give a rating using one or more of the five categories of quality level following paragraphs 53-55 of the General Panel Guidelines.
+In respect of the Built Environment Panel, the criteria of reach and significance will be understood as follows - reach: the extent and/or diversity of the beneficiaries of the impact, as relevant to the nature of the impact.
+Reach will be assessed in terms of the extent to which the potential constituencies, number or groups of beneficiaries have been reached; it will not be assessed in purely geographic terms, nor in terms of absolute numbers of beneficiaries.
+The criteria will be applied wherever the impact occurred, regardless of geography or location, and whether in Hong Kong or elsewhere.
+For example, the Panel will evaluate the extent and diversity of the communities, individuals, or organisations that have drawn benefit or been positively affected by the impact arising from the underpinning research. - significance: degree to which the impact has enriched, influenced, informed or changed products, services, policies, opportunities, perspectives or practices of communities, individuals or organisations, or produced constructive changes that have prevented or reduced harm, risk or cost. - 40.
+The Panel will make an overall judgement about the reach and significance of impacts, rather than assessing each criterion separately.
 The criteria will be applied in the assessment of the research impact regardless of the domain to which the impact relates.